Install Python#

 Anaconda/Miniconda defaults to installing packages from the Anaconda repositories.
 There are license restrictions on how to use these.
 Please carefully read them for your own sake.

-Note that Anaconda is free to use in teaching (as of 2024).
+Note that Anaconda is free to use in teaching (as of 2025) for students.
 For full details of the license, please read them on here.

 — Installation on Windows#